 Since the background field in the operational mode only includes the two weeks prior the target week, we expect differences when comparing the operationally processed data with the reprocessed data, which use the full background field, including two weeks prior and two weeks after the target week (see ATBD).
-Figure 2 shows the differences for the week March 26, 2018 - April 01, 2018.
+Figure 2 shows the difference (reprocessed product subtracted from operational product) for the week March 4, 2019 - March 10, 2019.
 Differences are in the same order for other weeks.

-Figure 2: Thickness difference in meters between operational and reprocessed product for the week March 26, 2018 - April 01, 2018.
+Figure 2: Thickness difference between operational and reprocessed product for the week March 4, 2019 - March 10, 2019.

-Differences between CS2SMOS v1.4-reprocessed and v2.0-reprocessed
+Differences between CS2SMOS v202-reprocessed and v201-reprocessed

-Due to changes caused by the CryoSat-2 sea ice thickness retrieval version switch from v1.2 to v2.1, also thickness changes in the merged CS2SMOS product version v200 and v201 are espected.
-Figure 3 shows the differences for the week March 27, 2017 - April 02, 2017.
-Differences are in the same order for other weeks.
+Due to changes caused by the CryoSat-2 sea ice thickness retrieval version switch from v2.1 to v2.2, and SMOS sea ice thickness retrieval version switch from v3.1 to v3.2, we expect impacts on the merged CS2SMOS product version v202.
+Figure 3 shows the differences for the week March 4, 2019 - March 10, 2019.
+Table 1 presents the mean monthly differences between both product versions.

-Figure 3: Thickness difference in meters between product v201 (r) and product v1.4 (r) for the week March 26, 2018 - April 01, 2018.
+Figure 3: Thickness difference in meters between product v202 (r) and product v201 (r) for the week March 4, 2019 - March 10, 2019.